 A uniquely advanced solution to prep for mass spec analysis, the platform’s capabilities and streamlined workflows offers advantages over traditional methods like laser capture microdissection (LCM), antibody-based imaging workflows, and proximity labeling.

-Extract all proteomic information without antibodies or targeted panels or panels across an entire sample.
+Extract all proteomic information without antibodies or targeted panels across an entire sample.

 350 nm precision at sub-cellular scale.